HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

 ### ARIA roles

-When assistive technologies interact with an element, the element’s role helps convey how users might engage with its content.
+When assistive technologies interact with an element, the element's role helps convey how users might engage with its content.

 For instance, [tabbed interfaces](https://inclusive-components.design/tabbed-interfaces/) often require specific ARIA roles to accurately represent their structure.
 The [WAI-ARIA Authoring Practices Design Patterns](https://www.w3.org/TR/wai-aria-practices-1.1/#tabpanel) outline how to create an accessible tabbed interface, suggesting that a tablist role be assigned to the container element due to the absence of a native HTML equivalent.